dmanjava/myorg/README.md

 Libraries are sharable across libraries and applications.
 They can be imported from `@myorg/mylib`.

-## Development server
+## Start the front end

-Run `ng serve my-app` for a dev server.
+Run `yarn start` or `npm start` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Start the api server

+Run `npm start api` or `yarn start api`

 ## Code scaffolding